Dolbeault cohomology for almost complex manifolds: Lie groups and nilmanifolds

-is compatible with the bigradings, but in general, even in the integrable case it is not known if it induces an isomorphism on Dolbeault cohomology, although this is the case in several situations (see \cite{CFGU2}, \cite{ConFi}) and conjectured to be true in the integrable case (see \cite{Rollenske}).
+is compatible with the bigradings, but in general, even in the integrable case it is not known if it induces an isomorphism on Dolbeault cohomology, although this is the case in several situations (see \cite{CFGU2}, \cite{ConFi}, \cite{FRR}) and conjectured to be true in the integrable case (see \cite{Rollenske}).
+Recent results of Coelho, Placini and Stelzig \cite{Stelzigandfriends} imply that, on 4- or 6-dimensional nilmanifolds with left-invariant maximally non-integrable almost complex structures, Dolbeault cohomology can never be computed using left-invariant forms only.